Jeppenseppiro/Tempestas/README.md

 Sign up an account on [Visual Crossing](https://www.visualcrossing.com/) to get your API key/token

+**NOTE:** After cloning this git repo, rename the .env.example to .env found in the root folder of the project

 After acquiring the Weather API key/token, go to the .env file located on the root of the project and put your API key/token here:
 ```
 VITE_WEATHER_API=[PLACE API KEY HERE]